You are currently viewing The 12 Best Cigars to Smoke in 2021

 Filler: Nicaragua

-Wrapper: Natural, NicaraguaMOST BALANCED SMOKEAshton Estate Sun GrownHenry Phillips$486 AT BESTCIGARPRICES.COM
+Wrapper: Natural, NicaraguaMOST BALANCED SMOKEAshton Estate Sun GrownHenry Phillips

 While Ashton is generally thought of as an entry-level cigar, the ESG (Estate Sun Grown) jacks up the price tag.
 “Because of that high cost, it doesn’t get fair press,” Rogers says.
 Its sun-grown wrapper (as opposed to the more common shade-grown) creates a more oily, pungent leaf.